OfficeDev/open-xml-docs/docs/how-to-delete-a-slide-from-a-presentation.md

         slideIdList.RemoveChild(slideId)
 ```

-The next section of the second overloaded <span
-class="keyword">DeleteSlide</span> method removes all references to the
+The next section of the second overloaded **DeleteSlide** method removes all references to the
 deleted slide from custom shows.
 It does that by iterating through the
 list of custom shows and through the list of slides in each custom show.
 It then declares and instantiates a linked list of slide list entries,